La Liga: Current criteria

 The number of places allocated to Spanish clubs in UEFA competitions is dependent upon the position a country holds in the UEFA country coefficients, which are calculated based upon the performance of teams in UEFA competitions in the previous five years.
-As of the end of season 2020–21, the ranking of Spain (and de facto La Liga) is second.
+As of the end of the 2023–24 season, the ranking of Spain (and de facto La Liga) is second.